John Jairo Ruiz: Red Star Belgrade

 On June 28, 2016, Ruiz signed a three-year contract with Red Star Belgrade.
 He made his debut in an official match for Red Star on July 12, in the first leg of the second qualifying round of the 2016–17 UEFA Champions League in a game Red Star was playing against Valletta F.C. away.
 Red Star won 1–2, and Ruiz entered as a substitute of Aleksandar Katai in 83rd minute.

 Al-Fayha

 On August 9, 2017, Ruiz signed a three-year contract with Al-Fayha.

 Return to Saprissa

 In 2019, Ruiz returned to his boyhood club, Saprissa.

 Ironi Kiryat Shmona

 On 3 July 2019 Ruiz signed the Israeli Premier League club Ironi Kiryat Shmona.

-C.S.
 Herediano

 In January 2020 signed to Herediano.

 International career

 Ruiz was selected in Costa Rica national team for the 2011 CONCACAF U-17 Championship and he was named in the 2011 CONCACAF U-20 Championship.
 He participated in the 2011 FIFA U-20 World Cup finals in Colombia, where he scored Costa Rica's first goal of the tournament.

 Ruiz earned his inaugural senior cap on 6 March 2014 in the 2:1 win over Paraguay in a friendly match after coming on as a second-half substitute for Bryan Ruiz.

 After a solid start at the 2016–17 season with Red Star, Ruiz was one of the six legionnaires selected for the Costa Rica national team for the 2017 Copa Centroamericana.